SwipedOn Visitor Management Sytem

 As the gatekeeper to your organization, your receptionist, and other customer-facing staff, must have great soft skills and emotional intelligence.
 Today’s consumers and visitors can be challenging to deal with, and one poor customer complaint can seriously damage your brand.
 In fact, 39% of customers will avoid a company for two years after one bad customer service experience.

-While soft skills are often passed over for hard skills when it comes to hiring a receptionist, it’s important any customer-facing staff are empathetic, friendly-yet-firm, punctual, and possess key relationship-building skills.
+When it comes to front desk skills, soft skills are often passed over for hard skills when it comes to hiring a receptionist, it’s important any customer-facing staff are empathetic, friendly-yet-firm, punctual, and possess key relationship-building skills.
 Not only will receptionists be dealing with guests, but they’ll also be working with other staff members and contractors.

 Heather Dallas from the BDJ team says finding receptionists with strong emotional intelligence skills requires a conscious effort during the interview process.